harid1023/Two-tier-Flask-mongoDb-deployment/README.md

-# "Two-tier Flask MongoDB deployment"
+# "Two-tier Flask MySql deployment"

 # 1. Our first task is to dockerize both tiers using docker-compose: